Hessian-Free High-Resolution Nesterov Acceleration for Sampling: Introduction

 \section{Introduction}

-Optimization methods have been a major algorithmic machinery that drives both the theory and practice of machine learning in recent years.
-Since the seminal work of Nesterov \citep{nesterov1983method}, acceleration has played a key role in gradient-based optimization methods.
-One notable example is the Nesterov's Accelerated Gradient (NAG) method, which is an instance of a more general family of ``momentum methods".
-NAG in fact consists of multiple methods, including NAG-C for convex functions, and NAG-SC for strongly convex functions, both of which have provably faster convergences than the vanilla gradient descent (GD) method in their corresponding setups \citep{nesterov1983method, nesterov2013introductory}.
-Although they are classical methods, significant new perspectives of acceleration have recently been studied, e.g., \cite{su2014differential, wibisono2016variational, wilson2016lyapunov, hu2017dissipativity, attouch2018fast,shi2018understanding}.
-This work aims at turning NAG-SC into a sampler, and `NAG' from hereon will refer to NAG-SC unless confusion arises.
+Optimization is a major machinery that drives the theory and practice of machine learning in recent years.
+Since the seminal work of \citet{nesterov1983method}, acceleration has played a key role in gradient-based optimization methods.
+A notable example is Nesterov's Accelerated Gradient (NAG), which is an instance of a more general family of ``momentum methods".
+NAG consists of multiple methods, including NAG-C and NAG-SC, respectively for convex and strongly convex functions.
+Both provably converge faster than vanilla gradient descent (GD) in their corresponding setups \citep{nesterov1983method, nesterov2013introductory}.
+Newer perspectives of acceleration continue to be revealed, e.g., \cite{su2014differential, wibisono2016variational, wilson2016lyapunov, hu2017dissipativity, attouch2018fast,shi2021understanding}, many based on the interplay between continuous and discrete times.
+This work aims at turning NAG-SC into a sampler based on this interplay.